zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 * Use apostrophe + s to show possession for a singular that ends in a silent sibilant: Illinois's capital.

-* Use apostrophe + s to show
-  possession for a singular that ends in a sibilant; s, x, c, z, or others.
+* Use apostrophe + s to show possession for a singular that ends in a sibilant: s, x, c, z, or others.

 The following table provides some examples with the correct and incorrect cases and the notes that accompanies them.